 - Project controls, methodology, and project management principles

 - Construction defect

 Our clients include owners, developers, general contractors, subcontractors, legal counsel, sureties, insurers, and adjusters.
 Our experience ranges across public and private sectors on infrastructure, industrial, commercial, institutional, and transportation projects, including heavy engineering, oil and gas, and rail.

-Our network of global experts joins forces to provide clients the exact team they need, whether that's an industry subject matter expert, civil or structural engineers, builder's risk or course of construction consultants, costing or delay experts.
-Backed by industry-leading forensic engineers, our construction experts can create a multi-disciplinary team to suit any project.
+Our network of global experts joins forces to provide clients with the exact team they need, whether that's an industry subject matter expert, civil or structural engineers, builder's risk or course of construction consultant, or costing or delay expert.
+Backed by industry-leading forensic engineers, our construction experts can create a multi-disciplinary team that will suit any project.